 Spring is right around the corner, so now is the perfect time to start coordinating your plan to wipe away the winter damage from your lawn.
-Use this checklist as a helpful spring cleaning guide to getting your backyard ready for the spring and summer season ahead.
+As the Official Sponsor of Spring, we have put together this checklist for you to use as a helpful spring cleaning guide to getting your backyard ready for the spring and summer season ahead.

 Take Your Elbow Grease Outside: Spring Cleaning Checklist